 Students who plan to walk in graduation ceremonies will need a cap and gown, which can be ordered through the Bookstore or online.
 Detailed information about participating in university commencement or Cronkite convocation, including how to secure guest tickets, will be sent to students via email.

 Residency (tuition) status initially is determined by the Admissions Office at the time a student is admitted to ASU.
 Non-resident students who feel they may qualify for resident tuition status must file a petition for reclassification.
-For general information about the requirements go to https://students.asu.edu/residency.
+Learn more about the residency navigator.

 ASU has a trove of FAQ articles called Knowledge Articles that contains over 1,500 short articles about a variety of subjects which can be accessed from the HELP tab at the top of My ASU.
 The articles cover many of the questions students have about the university policies and procedures and is a great starting point for non-Cronkite specific questions.

-Academic Adviser – a staff member who helps students understand and navigate degree requirements.
-Academic Advisers may have some basic knowledge of other areas (including financial, housing, transportation, events, career, admissions, etc.) and of other majors programs, but are experts on Cronkite School majors and their requirements.
-If an adviser does not know enough to be helpful in a specific area they can typically suggest a person or office that might be more helpful.
+Academic Advisor – a staff member who helps students understand and navigate degree requirements.
+Academic advisors may have some basic knowledge of other areas (including financial, housing, transportation, events, career, admissions, etc.) and of other majors programs, but are experts on Cronkite School majors and their requirements.
+If an advisor does not know enough to be helpful in a specific area they can typically suggest a person or office that might be more helpful.